-Around EUR [2500] million (83,3 % of the total EIT budget) is envisaged to fund existing and new KICs and includes EUR [200] million for the Regional Innovation Scheme.
-Through the introduction of a co-funding rate, the KICs are expected to mobilise a further EUR [1500] million of other public and private sources.
+Around EUR [2500] million (83,3 % of the total EIT budget) is envisaged to fund existing and new KICs of which at least 10% OR-and maximum 12% should be dedicated for the Regional Innovation Scheme.
+Through the introduction of a gradually decreasing EIT funding rate, the KICs are expected to mobilise a further EUR [1500] million of other public and private sources.
 The budget for the launch of two new KICs (to be launched in 2022 and 2025, respectively) will be around EUR [300] million.
 Should additional budget to that of the EIT become available, the EIT could also launch additional KICs.

 The EIT will launch a new support action to help develop the entrepreneurial and innovation capacity of HEIs.
 This action will require horizontal project management and monitoring services.
-Around EUR [400] million of the EIT budget (max.
-14%) is needed to implement these activities, with EUR [120] million dedicated to the start-up phase (first 3 years) and the rest for the scale-up phase (final 4 years)
+Maximum 12%/-OR-14% of the EIT budget should be dedicated to implement these activities, with EUR [120] million dedicated to the initial phase (first 3 years) and the rest for the ramp-up phase (final 4 years).

 The EIT will continue to be a lean and dynamic organisation.
 The costs of administrative expenditure, covering necessary staff, administrative, infrastructure and operational expenses, will increase but on average not exceed 3% of the EIT budget.
 Part of the administrative expenditure is covered by Hungary through provision of free of charge office space until the end of 2029.
 On this basis, administrative expenditure will therefore be approximately EUR 73 million for 2021-2027.

 The budget breakdown is presented below: